Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Describe research, types, and approaches, the significance of the research, research methods, research process, criteria, and strategy for good research;
+• Discuss research methods, the research process, criteria, and strategy for good research.

-• Develop appropriate data collection instruments;
+• Develop appropriate data collection instruments and conduct the literature review process.

 Mobile and Pervasive Computing2